 The Marcel Mural is a painting based on a small work on paper titled Marcel.

 The original painting has been greatly enlarged and images depicting three-dimensional objects have been added.
 Painted shadows add a trompe l’oeil effect to the otherwise flat exterior wall.

 There is no advertisement slogan or decipherable narrative painted on this wall, all things often seen on building exteriors.
 Instead, the abstract painting has moved outside of the gallery space and is inviting the public to look closer.

 The original painting was inspired by the performances of Marcel Marceau.
 Using movement, facial expression and music, Marceau was able to evoke emotion and build imaginary environments.
 Painting can speak without using words in this same way.
 Through color, shape and varying perspectives a wall can be transformed and an abstract environment created.
 The artist's hope is to elicit curiosity about abstract painting in a public environment via this SiteWork mural.

-Lincoln Hancock is an artist, designer, musician and educator with a background in Philosophy and an advanced degree in Graphic Design.
-He has exhibited paintings, video and installations in a number of Triangle galleries and public spaces.
+Lincoln Hancock is an artist, designer, and musician with a background in Philosophy and an advanced degree in Graphic Design.
 His work was recently featured in a show exploring the intersection of text and image at the North Carolina Museum of Art.
-During 2012, he served a six-month term as Regional Emerging Artist-in- Residence at Artspace.
 He is recipient of a 2013 Regional Artist Project Grant from the United Arts Council of Raleigh.
-Hancock teaches Graphic Design to undergraduates at William Peace University.

 Journey in Turiya, 2013.
 Installation.
 Harp case, light, continuous sound.
 Dimensions variable.